3scale-demos/3scale-custom-policy-example/kafka-producer/README.md

   To implement the Policy we need to perform some steps.

-  > 01 - Create the ConfigMap resource in the namespace that is deploying Red Hat 3Scale API Management.
+  > 01 - Create the Secret resource in the namespace that is deploying Red Hat 3Scale API Management.

   ```bash
     oc delete secret policy-kafka-producer -n 3scale